DataDog/dd-trace-py/docs/contributing.rst

 Fix PRs
 -------

-Fix PRs are prefixed with [`fix`](https://www.conventionalcommits.org/en/v1.0.0/#specification) and are generally prompted by a bug reported by a user of the library.
-For this kind of PRs, the backporting decision should work as follows.
+These PRs are generally opened to fix a bug reported by a user of the library.
+The backporting decision should work as follows:
+- The user reports a bug against the X release
+   - If X is still maintained, it should be backported down to release X.
-The user reports a bug against the X release.
-If X is no longer maintained, ask the user to upgrade to a maintained version Y. The fix should then be backported down to release Y, if the bug is not already fixed there.
-Otherwise, if X is still maintained, it should be backported down to release X.
+   - If X is no longer maintained, ask the user to upgrade to a maintained version Y. If the bug exists on version Y, the fix should then be backported down to release Y.
+   - In all cases the fix should be backported to all impacted and maintained release lines.

 CI PRs
 ------